georgeflanagin/anagrammatic/README.md

 pages 66 ff.
 A perfect cover is a collection of non-empty, disjoint sets whose union is the target set we are trying to "cover."
 Knuth calls the subsets *options* and the elements of each option are *items*.
-Thus, no item is a occurs more than once in an option, and no item appears in more than one option in any single cover.
+Thus, no item occurs more than once in an option, and no item appears in more than one option in any single cover.

 One of the subtle and confusing complications of anagrams is that an